REFILE-Regulation, less risk capital sap commodities liquidity - trade houses

 He noted a lack of liquidity at the back end of certain commodities futures curves, which meant market participants would think twice before hedging large volumes.

-Liquidity in the metals market, for example, had become heavily concentrated at the front of the curve, while liquidity at the back-end of the curve was scarce, Duncan Letchford, chief executive of Trafigura's Galena Asset Management, said.
+Liquidity in the metals market, for example, had become heavily concentrated at the front of the curve, while liquidity at the back-end of the curve was scarce, Duncan Letchford, chief executive of Trafigura's Galena Asset Management, said at the summit.

 "The dynamics have changed from two to three years ago.
 Trading spreads are wider.
 Options liquidity has dropped.
 There is less open interest.
 Some producers are also hedging less," Letchford said.